SerenaTetart/NLP_Classification/README.md

 <img src="https://user-images.githubusercontent.com/65224852/150576076-05b8f3a1-df53-4df3-a580-a584e8f9fe0d.PNG">
 </p>

-Using BERT we have 65.51% accuracy but the F1 score is higher with 0.7916 whereas LSTM has 0.7876.
+Using BERT we have 65.20% accuracy, the algorithm doesn't learn much.

 ## Project 3 - Toxic comments detection